 Production Simulation Testing (PST) is an effective tool to insure the successful implementation of enterprise resource planning (ERP) or any other mission critical information technology project.
 Business owners should view PST as an insurance policy for their information technology projects.
 PST is a sub-phase of testing, with the overall goal being to demonstrate that the system is ready to support production operations.
-The approach is to further validate a system that was built and ensure its viability through system integration testing.
-A large volume of daily production transactions is loaded into the production simulation system to validate the loads, transactions, defects, and business transactions.
-The PST process should include at least three testing cycles.
-The first cycle should include a small number of plants or sites and should also cover multiple business process.
-Cycles 2 and 3 should test more sites or plants and multiple key business processes.
+The approach is to further validate a system and ensure its viability through system integration testing.

-Other important control mechanisms should be in in place before a business starts a PST program:
+Other important control mechanisms should be in in place before a business starts a PST program, including: